CloudLabsAI-Azure/sdp-workshop/lab_instructions/lab_1.md

 #### Part 2
 We can extend this lab further by using Form Recognizer Layout Service and check how we can retrieve information in the form of tables using Azure Cognitive Search.

-1. Create a new pipeline using the layout service and extract information for table search.
+1. Create a new pipeline named as **lab1table** using the layout service and extract information for table search.
 The steps will be similar to Steps 1-8 in **Part 1** that you just did.
 The pipeline page before you click **Done** at Step 7 should like like the screen shot below:

    ![pipelinetablesearch.png](/images/pipelinetablesearch.png)